ycxuyingchen/ycxuyingchen.github.io/cascade.markdown

 <h3 align="center">
 	Zero-shot Performance
 </h3>
-Finally, we test whether the learned world models are general enough to facilitate learning downstream policies for previously unknown tasks in a zero-shot fashion as follows:
+We test whether the learned world models are general enough to facilitate learning downstream policies for previously unknown tasks in a zero-shot fashion as follows:
 1. We provide reward labels to the world model;
 2. We train a separate reward head;
 3. We train a task specific behavior policy and test it in the environment.